sriramph98/mellow/README.md

 ## Installation

-1. Download the latest version from the [Releases](https://github.com/yourusername/unwind/releases) page
+1. Download the latest version from the [Releases](https://github.com/yourusername/mellow/releases) page
-2. Move Unwind.app to your Applications folder
+2. Move Mellow.app to your Applications folder
-3. Launch Unwind
+3. Launch Mellow
 4. (Optional) Enable "Launch at Login" in System Settings

 ## Usage

-1. Click the menu bar icon to open Unwind
+1. Click the menu bar icon to open Mellow
 2. Choose your preferred break technique
 3. Click "Start" to begin your session
 4. Take breaks when prompted